Dilip Mondal

 Dilip Mondal is an Indian politician Member of Legislative Assembly from Bishnupur, South 24 Parganas (Vidhan Sabha constituency), South 24 Parganas, West Bengal.
 He won the election, in 2011 being an All India Trinamool Congress candidate and being the Member of West Bengal Legislative Assembly from Bishnupur, South 24 Parganas (Vidhan Sabha constituency)- AC No-146.
+On 27th may 2026, he was arrested from puri by STF.